h3abionet/h3agwas/README.md

        * differential missingness
        * Hardy Weinberg Equilibrium deviations

-3.  `plink-assoc.nf`: Association study.
+3.  `assoc.nf`: Association study.
 A simple analysis association study is done.
 The purpose of this is to give users an introduction to their data.
 Real studies, particularly those of the H3A consortium will have to handle compex co-variates and particular population study.
 We encourage users of our pipeline to submit thieir analysis for the use of other scientists.
   * Basic PLINK association tests, producing manhattan and qqplots
   * CMH association test - Association analysis, accounting for clusters
   * permutation testing